longwalkwoodworking/angle-dangler/README.md

 ### Output

 The script defaults to writing the svg file to stdout, but you may specify an output file as a positional argument if you'd like to.
-The height of the resulting bevel gauge is printed to stderr as an aid to determining if you have a big enough piece of material on hand.
+The height of the resulting angle dangler is printed to stderr as an aid to determining if you have a big enough piece of material on hand.

 ### Maximum angle

-The maximum angle on the generated bevel gauge can be specified with the`--max-theta=` argument.
+The maximum angle on the generated angle dangler can be specified with the`--max-theta=` argument.
 Absolutely no error checking is done on this value.
 Perhaps surprisingly, if you specify 90 degrees, you'll an svg file that is tall, but not infinitely tall.
 I don't know why, and I'm not going digging because it's an obviously stupid thing to do.

-If you want to do it anyway, and your laser cutter is large enough to cut this, *and* you can find a big enough piece of material, please send a picture of the resulting bevel gauge, taken from a satellite.
+If you want to do it anyway, and your laser cutter is large enough to cut this, *and* you can find a big enough piece of material, please send a picture of the resulting angle dangler, taken from a satellite.
 A *practical* maximum is probably somewhere around 70 degrees.
-The script defaults to 50 degrees, which generates a bevel gauge a little under 300mm/12" tall.
+The script defaults to 50 degrees, which generates a dangler a little under 300mm/12" tall.
 45 degrees will fit on a piece of A4 or US letter paper with some room to spare.

 ### Handedness

-The default bevel gauge is right-handed. `--lefty` will generate a left-handed one.
+The default angle dangler is right-handed. `--lefty` will generate a left-handed one.
 I have no idea if this provides any ergonomic benefit to left-handed people.

 ### Linked stylesheet

-The default bevel gauge embeds its stylesheet. `--link-style` will generate one with a linked stylesheet instead.
+The default angle dangler embeds its stylesheet. `--link-style` will generate one with a linked stylesheet instead.
 This is nerd stuff.
 You probably want an embedded stylesheet.
 If you want a linked one, you probably don't need me to explain why.

 Browsers and CorelDraw seem to understand external stylesheets.
 Other svg renderers are a crapshoot.